 We know that getting our kids excited about healthy, wholesome food can at times be a bit of a challenge.
 So as part of our focus on FOOD this month, we asked six food experts to give parents of Bubble their best family and kid-friendly recipes.

-Rhubarb Granita and Banana Ice Cream Sundae (the pic above!)
+Rhubarb Granita and Banana Ice Cream Sundae (pictured above)

 Lily Simpson, Founder of @thedetoxkitchen

 My kids love it!
-Not only does it taste great, but a fun family activity.
+Not only does it taste great, but making it is a fun family activity.